 The 2010 FCC National Broadband Plan recommended the reallocation of broadcast TV spectrum for wireless broadband use.

-In response, NAB filed comments saying that protecting viewers should be one of the FCC's central goals during the auction process.
+Broadcasters have repeatedly held that protecting viewers should be one of the FCC's central goals during the auction process.
 NAB has encouraged the FCC to coordinate closely with Canada and Mexico to ensure viewers in border areas are not harmed.
-Broadcasters have also asked the FCC to avoid interference between broadcasters and wireless carriers as it develops its new band plan for both services, and to ensure that broadcasters relocated during the repacking process are reimbursed for all reasonable costs in a timely and equitable manner.
+Broadcasters have also asked the FCC to avoid interference between stations and wireless carriers as it develops its new band plan for both services, and to ensure that broadcasters relocated during the repacking process are held harmless.